View this document as: a single page | multiple pages.

 symmetric key

-A cryptographic key used to perform both the cryptographic operation and its inverse. (e.g., to encrypt and decrypt or create a message authentication code and to verify the code).
+A cryptographic key used to perform both the cryptographic operation and its inverse (e.g., to encrypt and decrypt or to create a message authentication code and verify the code).

 sync fabric